brandonjreyes/Check-It/README.md

 ## User Story

-AS a user who is passionate about movies and music
+AS a user who is passionate about movies and music<br>
-I WANT a watchlist webpage that displays my favorite movies, tv shows, and music.
+I WANT a watchlist webpage that displays my favorite movies, tv shows, and music <br>
-SO THAT I can add, save, or remove my favorite media content and have quick access to it.
+SO THAT I can add, save, or remove my favorite media content and have quick access to it <br>